pistachxo/pistachxo/README.md

 STOP SEXUALIZING SIMON FUCKING RILEY YOU STINKY LITTLE SHITHEAD.
 READ HIS LORE BEFORE SEXUALIZING HIM YOU FUCKING DONKEY.
 I SWEAR TO FIUCKING GOD, HE WOUDNT EVEN TOUCH YOU, OR R-WORD YOU, STOP MAKING MESS UP EDITS OR SHIT ABOUT HIM YOU DISGUSTING PRICK.
 LET MY MAN HAVE SOME COMFORT NOT TOUCH FROM HORNY ASS BITCH THAT YOU ARE.

-> # BYI:

- ༼ຈ 3 ຈ༽ call me Cass or Ren, more Cass :> I love pink aaaaaaaaaaaaaaaaaa (✿◕‿◕✿)

-🪽(՞ ܸ. .ܸ՞ . im an averge yumeshipper or oc x canon lol (ˆ⩊ˆԅ) but i share, -  only non sharer as a joke to make fun so its ok if u like them as well!!  ♬♪♫ ♥ PLS INT IF U DO I WANNA YAP W U 1! :3333

 ⊹ ࣪ ˖ (｡•́  w •̀｡) ˖ ࣪⊹